HenrikPilz/BMEcatConverter/README.md

 *	The second sheet is called 'Artikelbeziehungen'.
 It contains all relations between all articles in the BMEcat.
 Every row contains one relation.
     The columns are named as follows:
     -	supplierArticleId
-    -	referencType
+    -	referenceType
     -	referencedSupplierArticleId
 *	The third sheet is called 'Artikelsuchbegriffe'.
-It contains all searchwords for all articles.
-One row contains all searchwords for one article.
+It contains all search-words for all articles.
+One row contains all search-words for one article.
     The columns are named as follows:
     -	supplierArticleId
     -	keywords